- Defence Lawyers

 Kings Perth Office Tower

 Bail Lawyers Perth

 We can assist with your bail applications.
-Click here to book a free initial consultation.
+Click here to book a special discounted initial consultation for 45 minutes ($190).
 We provide clear and informative legal advice, forceful representation and our fees are highly competitive.

 Your right to bail